GFW4Fun/x-ui-pro/README.md

 ## Checking Config/Port from inside the VPS (Internal)
 #### Example: Check TOR/Psiphon/WARP on your server!
 ```
-# Your current IP on TOR
+# Your current IP from TOR
 curl --socks5-hostname 127.0.0.1:9050 checkip.amazonaws.com

-# Your current IP on Psiphon
+# Your current IP from Psiphon
 curl --socks5-hostname 127.0.0.1:1081 checkip.amazonaws.com

-# Your current IP on CloudflareWARP
+# Your current IP from CloudflareWARP
 curl --socks5-hostname 127.0.0.1:8086 checkip.amazonaws.com
 ```
 #### If return VPS/WARP/TOR IP Means the port is active and healthy